-The simplest gauge group is U(1) whose manifold is a circle; therefore this gauge transformation changes the phase of the wave function smoothly with respect to spacetime.
-The principle of gauge symmetry states that the fermion's equation of motion should be invariant under these arbitrary transformations.
+The simplest gauge group is U(1) whose manifold is a circle; therefore, this gauge transformation changes the phase of the wave function smoothly with respect to spacetime.
+The principle of gauge symmetry states that the equation of motion of the fermion should be invariant under these arbitrary transformations.
 This is accomplished by corresponding changes in the induced vector potential by the spacetime derivative of the arbitrary phase function.
-The theory with this choice of gauge group describes fermions with electromagnetic interactions.
-The generators of the Lie group are identified with the vector bosons that mediate the interaction; the U(1) generator is identified with the photon.
+The theory with this choice of gauge group describes fermions with electromagnetic